Other Exercises

 The people were white skinned

-had learned how to build
+They had how to build

 Houses and large sailing ships